Capitals have everyone back but can’t put skid to rest in loss to Penguins

 The Capitals played for the first time in seven days after three games were postponed because of coronavirus issues with their opponents.
 Washington's game Tuesday against the Philadelphia Flyers was postponed hours before scheduled puck drop.
 The team's two-game road set against the Buffalo Sabres also was pushed back because of covid-19 guidelines.

+“We felt like we had sharp practices,” winger Jakub Vrana said.
+“We did everything right at the training.
+We were ready.
+Just today it wasn’t there.”

-The break gave Washington some time to rest and recover.
-It had its full roster available Sunday for the first time since Jan.
+Washington had its full roster available Sunday for the first time since Jan.
 19, the last time the Capitals played Pittsburgh.
 Four players — Alex Ovechkin, Evgeny Kuznetsov, Dmitry Orlov and Ilya Samsonov — were added to the NHL’s covid-19 protocol list Jan.
 20 after Samsonov tested positive for the coronavirus.
 Then the Capitals dealt with injury after injury.

 Nearly four weeks later, everyone is back on the ice in some capacity.
 Ovechkin and Orlov were cleared Jan.
 30. Kuznetsov made his return to the lineup Sunday after he missed eight games on the covid-19 list.